wilkens-teaching/textmining/README.md

 ## Objectives

-The primary objective of the course is to build proficiency in applied text and data mining.
+The primary objective of the course is to build proficiency in applied text analysis and data mining.
 Students who complete the course will have knowledge of standard approaches to text analysis and will be familiar with the humanistic ends to which those approaches might be put.
-Secondary objectives include acquiring basic understandings of
+Secondary objectives include acquiring basic understanding of relevant literary history, of integrating quantitative with qualitative evidence, and of best practices in data science project management.

 ## Work and grading

+In addition to weekly problem sets, you will be required to complete one project proposal of about 1,000 words, a brief in-class presentation, and a final project that employs computational techniques covered in the course.
+Overall grades will be based on the problem sets (35% in sum), proposal (10%), presentation (5%), final project (30%), and class participation (20%). _You must satisfactorily complete all assignments to pass the course._

 ## Policy statements